+The need for system design changes is identified through the intradepartmental monitoring teams (IMT) and DHHS waiver advisory committee (DWAC) which make recommendations to DHB.
 DHB prioritizes and implements the needed changes.
-DHB uses the discovery activities described above on an ongoing basis to determine whether the desired improvements have been achieved.
+Contract managers, the IMTs and the DWAC use the discovery activities described above on an ongoing basis to determine whether the desired improvements have been achieved.
 Additional discovery activities or changes to those already in place may be made to more effectively track the result of system changes.